fusepoolP3/overall-architecture/transformer-api.md

 Parameters of the media type might further narrow the format using media type parameters, e.g. application/json;app=foobar%version=2.1.
 It the input format is specified with parameters the submitted data format must be qualified with all these parameters, the submitted data format may be qualified with additional parameters.

-The media type might also contain wildcars, analogously to the accept header in HTTP.
+The media type might also contain wildcards, analogously to the accept header in HTTP.

 #### Example 2
-Transorming data using the transformer `http://example.org/simple-transformer`
+Transforming data using the transformer `http://example.org/simple-transformer`

     POST /simple-transformer
     Host: example.org
-    Accept: text/turte, application/rdf+xml;q=.8, */*;q=.1
+    Accept: text/turtle, application/rdf+xml;q=.8, */*;q=.1
     User-Agent: my-client/0.1
     Content-Type: text/vcard
     Content-Length: 164